0AlexZhong0/SouthernCrossSemanticApp/server/README.md

 - `VENV/Scripts/activate  # to activate the virtual environment`
 - `pip install -r requirements.txt`
 - `python main.py  # start the server`

+## Instruction to run the app on mobile device

+**Windows Edition**

+- Run the react client app

+- Run the flask server app